flood-io/element/packages/docs/versioned_docs/version-1.3/guides/script.md

 ## Mark a step as `skipped`

 Skip the execution of a step in your test.
+Skipping a step is a little like commenting it out, but the step will be shown in the execution as skipped.

 ### step.skip()